Jeff Hooker

-Jeff Hooker (born March 21, 1965) is a retired U.S. soccer forward who currently coaches the University of Denver women's soccer team.
+Jeff Hooker (born March 21, 1965) is a retired U.S. soccer forward who coached the University of Denver women's soccer team.
 Hooker earned twelve caps, scoring one goal, with the U.S. national team between 1984 and 1987 and was a member of the 1984 U.S. Olympic soccer team.
 He played professionally in the Western Soccer Alliance and American Professional Soccer League.

 Playing

 High school and college

 Hooker attended Walnut High School in Walnut, California where he played on the school's boys soccer team.
 He is tied for fifth on the California state high school list for most assists in a season (44 assists in 1982–1983).
 Hooker attended and played soccer at UCLA for three seasons between 1983 and 1987.
 He played as a freshman, but redshirted the 1984 season to play for the U.S. in the 1984 Summer Olympics.
 He was injured in 1985 while playing with the national team and did not play for UCLA during the school's run to the NCAA championship.
 He finally got back on the field for UCLA in 1986.
 In 1987, he played his last season for UCLA, but did not complete his bachelor's degree until 1992.
 Over his three seasons with the Bruins, Hooker played in 51 games, scoring 20 goals and assisting on 11 other.